alexhkurz/alexhkurz.github.io/notes/books.md

 - Jeffrey Winters.
 Oligarchy (2011).
 - David Graeber.
 Debt: The First 5,000 Years (2011).
 - Jürgen Habermas.
 The Structural Transformation of the Public Sphere (1962).
 The Theory of Communicative Action (1981).
 - Will and Ariel Durant.
-The Story of Civilization.
-1935–1975.
+The Story of Civilization (1935–1975).
 - John Maynard Keynes.
-The Economic Consequences of the Peace.
-1919.
+The Economic Consequences of the Peace (1919).

 (to be continued)